 Augmented Reality (AR) on the web has emerged during the pandemic as the new first moment of truth, which is not going anywhere.
 In fact, pre-pandemic data suggests that customers have been long ready for AR solutions as opposed to what companies were able to deliver.

 In 2019, almost half of global consumers under the age of 40 admitted to having used augmented reality (AR) technology to assist them with shopping in the past 12 months, resulting in 21% of Generation Z and 23% of Millennials trying this technology.
 Despite not yet using AR to assist them during the shopping process, 47% of both generations stated they would like to, given the opportunity.

 Today customers browsing a site can see the product in 360 view in 3D or 3D product configurator and place it in real-size anywhere in their room with only one click.
-Business Wire claims that prefer to make purchases on sites that offer AR technology.
+Business Wire claims that 61% of online shoppers prefer to make purchases on sites that offer AR technology.

 Depending on the industry, the market leaders are probably doing even better than before with online sales because of mental availability.
 Companies that were struggling before are probably finding the whole thing even more challenging.

 Simon Peel, Senior Director - Global Media, Adidas, Source: WARC Marketer’s Toolkit 2021